-Market Risk: Market risk is the risk that returns from the securities in which a fund invests will underperform returns from the general securities markets or other types of securities.
+Market Risk: Due to market conditions, the value of the Fund's investments may fluctuate significantly from day to day.
+Price fluctuations may be temporary or may last for extended periods.
 Local, regional, or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the market generally and on specific securities.
+Due to market conditions, the value of the Fund's investments may fluctuate significantly from day to day.
+Price fluctuations may be temporary or may last for extended periods.